Arthur Laffer: Politics

 In 1986, Laffer was a candidate for the Republican nomination for the U.S. Senate—which he lost in the California primary to U.S. Congressman Ed Zschau, who lost in the general election to the incumbent, Democrat Alan Cranston.
 Laffer identifies himself as a staunch fiscal conservative.
 However, he has stated publicly that he voted for President Bill Clinton in 1992 and 1996.
 He references President Clinton's conservative fiscal and unregulated market policies as cornerstones of his support.

 In 2018, Laffer wrote the book Trumponomics with conservative economic commentator Stephen Moore, wherein they lauded the Trump administration's economic policies.
 In the book, Moore and Laffer argue that the Trump administration's 2017 tax plan would raise growth rates to as much as 6% and not increase budget deficits.
 In a 2019 review of the book, Greg Mankiw, a conservative economics professor at Harvard University, characterized Laffer and Moore as "rah-rah partisans" who "do not build their analysis on the foundation of professional consensus or serious studies from peer-reviewed journals ...
 The Laffer curve is undeniable as a matter of economic theory.
 There is certainly some level of taxation at which cutting tax rates would be win–win.
 But few economists believe that tax rates in the United States have reached such heights in recent years; to the contrary, they are likely below the revenue-maximizing level."
 The one issue where Moore and Laffer disagree with Trump is on the issue of free trade, which the duo supports.
 Previously, in 2016, Laffer said that he believed that then-candidate Trump was "going to be okay on trade" and lauded Trump's understanding of trade.

 Laffer regularly writes opinion articles in The Wall Street Journal and The Washington Times.

 On April 15, 2019, Laffer blamed the Great Recession on Barack Obama, "who I believe was the reason why we had the Great Recession.
 As he got closer and closer to winning the markets collapsed."

 In 2020, Laffer advised the Trump administration on how to re-open the economy during the COVID-19 pandemic.
 Laffer argued for halting stimulus, calling instead for payroll tax cuts.
 He advocated for taxes on non-profit organizations in education and the arts, as well as for salary reductions for professors and government officials.
 He argued against expansion of unemployment aid, arguing it discouraged people from working.

 Presidential Medal of Freedom

-Laffer receives the Presidential Medal of Freedom from President Trump in 2019.
+Laffer receives the Presidential Medal of Freedom from President Donald Trump in 2019.

-In 2019, President Trump awarded Laffer the Presidential Medal of Freedom, the nation's highest civilian honor.
+In 2019, President Donald Trump awarded Laffer the Presidential Medal of Freedom, the nation's highest civilian honor.
 The Trump White House said Laffer was receiving the award for "public service and contributions to economic policy that have helped spur prosperity for our Nation" and that he was "one of the most influential economists in American history" due to popularizing the "Laffer curve".
 Trump praised Laffer for policies that he said brought "greater opportunity for all Americans."